wardog1uk/mikro/Basic Commands.md

 * `FIND text,-end`

 ### Description
-Display a formatted list of lines containing the specified text.
-Can be limited to a specified range.
+The `FIND` command displays a formatted list of lines containing the specified text.
+You can limit the output to a specified range.

 ## FORMAT